kumarisk/kumarisk/README.md

 **kumarisk/kumarisk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-I am working as a Software tester.
-I am uploading pratice demos of Selenium.

 - 🔭 I’m currently working on ...
 Zee Entertainment Enterprises Limited (ZEEL)
 - 🌱 I’m currently learning ...
 AWS & Devops